ryandotsmith/l2met/README.md

 ![img](http://f.cl.ly/items/2R0h1x1b3V0Y0z0l1t1n/Screen%20Shot%202013-07-30%20at%209.59.52%20PM.png)

 L2met receives HTTP requests that contain a body of RFC5424 formatted data.
-Commonly data is drained into l2met by [logplex](https://github.com/heroku/logplex) or [log-shuttle](https://github.com/heroku/log-shuttle).
-Once data is delivered, l2met extracts and parses the individual log lines using the [log conventions](https://github.com/ryandotsmith/l2met/wiki/Usage#log-conventions) and then stores the data in redis so that outlets can read the data and build metrics.
-The librato_outlet is the most popular and will put all of your metrics into your Librato account.
+Commonly, data is drained into l2met by [logplex](https://github.com/heroku/logplex) or [log-shuttle](https://github.com/heroku/log-shuttle).
+Once data is delivered, l2met extracts and parses the log lines using the [logging conventions](https://github.com/ryandotsmith/l2met/wiki/Usage#log-conventions) and then stores the data in redis so that l2met outlets can read the data, build metrics, and deliver the metrics to your Librato account.

 Checkout the wiki for information related to: [usage](https://github.com/ryandotsmith/l2met/wiki/Usage), [archetecture](https://github.com/ryandotsmith/l2met/wiki/Architecture), and [administration](https://github.com/ryandotsmith/l2met/wiki/Administration).